 Just a short drive from Seattle, visitors can catch a glimpse of some of North America’s incredible biodiversity.
 Snow-capped mountains serve as a backdrop for grand adventures with a vision of neighboring Canada in the distance; the still, quiet of the rainforest shows there are more shades of the color green than even imagined, and the sparkling sand and cool waters of Pacific beaches provide a stunning end to a whirlwind two-day tour of Olympic National Park.
 By building in extra time, a tour can include some of the great historical and cultural sites of the Emerald City.

-Day 1: Exploring Klondike Gold Rush in Seattle
+Day One: Exploring the Klondike Gold Rush

 The exhibits at this national park tell the story of Seattle’s crucial role in launching thousands of Stampeders to Alaska in hopes they’d their fortune in gold.
 You can easily spend an hour exploring the museum and then walk around Seattle in search of a fun dinner spot.

-Day 2: Hiking Hurricane Ridge
+Day Two: Hiking Hurriance Ridge

 There are so many things to see and do in Olympic National Park that you could easily take a whole week to explore, but if you have two days and are willing to put in some driving miles, you can get a taste of the beauty and variety of this jewel of the Pacific Northwest.